 CLOSE SEARCH

-The most common form of deferred consideration in UK private company sales, particularly in the £2m-£20m range, due to their flexibility and alignment of interests.
-May be linked to performance-based payments, whether :-
+The most common form of deferred consideration in UK private company sales, particularly in the £2m-£20m range, due to flexibility.
+Earn outs are commonly linked to performance, whether :-

 Earn outs usually have a 2-3 year period with annual or cumulative targets and typically include protection mechanisms like: